Major Dental Insurance

 Major dental

-Major dental is covered by most mid-range extras policies which let you claim up to around $800 per year.
-They generally cover more complex procedures such as root canal therapy (endodontics), root planing, more complex fillings and non-tooth related surgery (periodontics).
-Major dental usually doesn't include orthodontics – you'll need to pay extra for that – and most treatments come with a 12-month waiting period.
+Major dental is covered by most mid-range extras policies.
+You'll have a yearly benefit limit (eg $800 or $1,500) - the more comprehensive the policy, the higher the limit.
+Major dental generally covers more complex procedures such as root canal therapy (endodontics), root planing, more complex fillings and non-tooth related surgery (periodontics).
+Major dental usually doesn't include orthodontics – you'll need to pay extra for that.
+Most treatments come with a 12-month waiting period.

 General dental